BDC Hamburger Icon

 • Whether the system is hosted or on-site

 On-site VoIP setups can cost $1,000 per user, sometimes more.
 Also, because your equipment is on-site, you’re responsible for all maintenance and troubleshooting.
+An established business with a strong, in-house IT team may be equipped to handle such responsibilities.
+But if your business is likely to need outside tech support, an on-site setup probably isn’t right for your company.

 What equipment do you need for VoIP?

-As mentioned earlier in this article, if you want to make calls from a traditional phone, you’ll need an adapter that connects your phone to the internet.
+However, as mentioned earlier in this article, if you want to make calls from a traditional phone, you’ll need an adapter that connects your phone to the internet.
 You can also invest in VoIP phones that integrate the phone and adapter into one device.

 Features such as your operator switchboard, hold menu and call queue may need additional hardware to help you keep track of incoming and outgoing calls, but that’s something to discuss with your service provider.